• Medicare Part D has covered Xanax or the generic form, alprazolam, since 2013.

 Medicare Part B is medical insurance.
 Like Part A, it does not cover prescriptions.
 Part B is for services like:

-So, Part B does not offer any coverage for your prescriptions.
+So, Part B does not offer any coverage for Xanax or other drug prescriptions.

 Medicare Part D is prescription drug coverage, so it’s the primary source for Medicare Xanax coverage.

 But it’s important to know that Part D covers only prescription drugs.
-This means you’ll need to use a Part D plan alongside original Medicare (parts A and B together) or an Advantage plan that doesn’t include Part D.
+This means you’ll need to use a Part D plan alongside Original Medicare (parts A and B) or an Advantage plan that doesn’t include Part D.

-Medigap plans help cover the out-of-pocket costs of Medicare, like copayments and deductibles.
-These plans do not offer any additional prescription drug coverage.
+Medigap plans help cover Medicare’s out-of-pocket costs, like copayments and deductibles.
+These plans do not offer additional prescription drug coverage.

-So if you want Medicare to cover your Xanax prescription, you’ll need to have a Medicare Advantage or a Medicare Part D plan.
+So, if you want Medicare to cover your Xanax prescription, you’ll need a Medicare Advantage or Part D plan.

 All insurance plans that cover prescription medications use a list called a formulary.
 The formulary lists the specific prescription drugs that the plan will cover.
 Formularies include: